feihong/pyro-paddlers/pages/index.md

 # UIC Pyro Paddlers 2018

+If you are attending the race, please fill out the [transportation survey](https://goo.gl/forms/x1eJzUBx2OUd0Hgi2).
+This will help us arrange carpools and reserve a van from UIC.

 The call for paddlers is still open!
-Fill out the [online interest form](https://docs.google.com/forms/d/e/1FAIpQLSc5HWHUYLpW8Bfm7lWVvt0yZWHGRWLVsrZrlj4pIlBKBfVzpA/viewform?usp=sf_link) before July 9.
+Fill out the [online interest form](https://goo.gl/forms/2eiVjvxEl98adwqB2).

 ## Practices

 All practices are held at Frances K. Mennone Boathouse, 1020 W. Weed St ([Directions](practice-directions)).
 Make sure to wear clothes that you don't mind getting wet!
 For more details, consult the [Practice Guide](practice-guide).